Marciano Bruma: Arka Gdynia

 He signed a two-year contract with Polish club Arka Gdynia on 9 July 2010.
 He was released from Arka Gdynia on 30 June 2011.

 Lech Poznań

 On 18 August 2011 Bruma signed a one-year contract with Polish side Lech Poznań, only to leave them after one year for Dutch amateur side Rijnsburgse Boys.

 He was snapped up by Excelsior Maassluis in summer 2014 and left them for Hoofdklasse club XerxesDZB in 2016.
+He later played with VV Hillegersberg, VV Zwaluwen, and joined Zwarte Pijl in summer 2020.

 Personal life

-Marciano is the older brother of VfL Wolfsburg player Jeffrey Bruma.
+Marciano is the older brother of former VfL Wolfsburg player Jeffrey Bruma.
 He is of Surinamese descent.

-He had always been known as Marciano Bruma in the Netherlands, after dropping his father’s surname as a young child when his parents split up.
+He had always been known as Marciano Bruma in the Netherlands, after dropping his father's surname as a young child when his parents split up.
 But the FA insisted he should use the name on his birth certificate, so in England he played as Marciano van Homoet.

+After retiring as a player, he became a personal trainer.